vsukhwani/youtube-transcript-downloader/README.md

 ## Installation

+### For Chrome:
 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right corner
 3. Click "Load unpacked" and select the extension folder

+### For Microsoft Edge:
+1. Open Edge and navigate to `edge://extensions/`
+2. Enable "Developer mode" in the left sidebar
+3. Click "Load unpacked" and select the extension folder

-4. The extension icon should appear in your toolbar
+The extension icon should appear in your browser toolbar.

 ## How to Use

 1. **Navigate to a YouTube video** with captions/transcript available
 2. **Enable the transcript** by clicking the "Show transcript" button below the video
-3. **Click the extension icon** in your Chrome toolbar
+3. **Click the extension icon** in your browser toolbar
 4. **Select your preferred format** (Text or JSON)
 5. **Click "Download Transcript"** to save the file